- All new trades will require a NEWT message to be sent which includes an execution timestamp.

 ii) Where no explicit bi-lateral agreement exists (which might otherwise indicate the provider of the execution timestamp for corporate action bookings), the timestamp should be standardised, with the "Time" part equal to 01:01:01 and the "Date" part equal to the Pay date of the event.

 - The Execution Timestamp should be dated with the Pay date of the event.
-Example: (Click here to view) (COAC-124 FOR ISLA REVIEW)
+Example: (Click here to view) (COAC-124)

 Already a member?
 Login to your account